Author's Note: Here's some wee Captain Charming time! Because I couldn't resist.

 Though Killian nodded in understanding, it was clear he was getting antsy.
 A cabin boy, much like a farmer, was used to doing something with his early morning hours.

 "I have an idea," Charming said.
 "Why don't you and I go feed the animals?
-Maybe by the time we've fed the sheep and the chicken and let the sheep out of their pen, Emma will be awake."
+Maybe by the time we've fed the chickens and let the sheep graze, Emma will be awake."

 Killian smiled.
 "I'd like that."